Ambient-Impact/drupal-modules/component_explainer.md

 any installed module and Drupal can automatically discover them.
 That said, the component plug-in manager explicitly instantiates each component only once by design and will fetch an existing instance if one exists for a given component.
+Since components are intended primarily to package front-end assets and have a 1:1 relationship with their assets, there isn't a compelling reason to have more than one instance per request; if such a need arises, other plug-in types can be defined and used from within a component's methods.

 # Structure